yeconggang/ROS1_Fast_DDS/README.md

 # ROS1_Fast_DDS
-A package for implementing /map topic forwarding using fast-dds on ros noetic (ubuntu 20.04 ROS1)
+A package for implementing /map topic forwarding using Fast-DDS on ros noetic (ubuntu 20.04 ROS1)

 ## fast_dds_map: